 Students will be allowed to add a class through the end of the first full week of quarter 1 and through the end of the first full week of quarter 3, provided space is available.

-Blended course additions are subject to the timelines established by the high school of instruction.
+Blended course additions to the home-site are subject to the timelines established by the high school of instruction.

 Exceptions: